shichao-an/notes/docs/unp/ch7.md

 #### `SO_DEBUG` Socket Option

 This option is supported only by TCP.
 When enabled for a TCP socket, the kernel keeps track of detailed information about all the packets sent or received by TCP for the socket.
-These are kept in a circular buffer within the kernel that can be examined with the `trpt` program.
+These are kept in a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) within the kernel that can be examined with the `trpt` program.

+#### `SO_DONTROUTE` Socket Option

+This option specifies that outgoing packets are to bypass the normal routing mechanisms of the underlying protocol.
+The destination must be on a directly-connected network, and messages are directed to the appropriate network interface according to the destination address [[Use of Options](http://pubs.opengroup.org/onlinepubs/9699919799/functions/V2_chap02.html#tag_15_10_16)].
+For example, with IPv4, the packet is directed to the appropriate local interface, as specified by the network and subnet portions of the destination address.
+If the local interface cannot be determined from the destination address (e.g., the destination is not on the other end of a point-to-point link, or is not on a shared network), `ENETUNREACH` is returned.

+The equivalent of this option can also be applied to individual datagrams using the `MSG_DONTROUTE` flag with the `send`, `sendto`, or `sendmsg` functions.

+This option is often used by routing daemons (e.g., `routed` and `gated`) to bypass the routing table and force a packet to be sent out a particular interface.

+#### `SO_ERROR` Socket Option

+This option is one that can be fetched but cannot be set.

+When an error occurs on a socket, the protocol module in a Berkeley-derived kernel sets a variable named `so_error` for that socket to one of the standard Unix `E`xxx values.
+This is called the *pending error* for the socket.
+The process can be immediately notified of the error in one of two ways:

+1. If the process is blocked in a call to `select` on the socket ([Section 6.3](ch6.md#select-function)), for either readability or writability, `select` returns with either or both conditions set.
+2. If the process is using signal-driven I/O, the `SIGIO` signal is generated for either the process or the process group.

+The process can then obtain the value of `so_error` by fetching the `SO_ERROR` socket option.
+The integer value returned by `getsockopt` is the pending error for the socket.
+The value of `so_error` is then reset to 0 by the kernel.

+* If `so_error` is nonzero when the process calls `read` and there is no data to return, `read` returns –1 with `errno` set to the value of `so_error`.
+The value of `so_error` is then reset to 0.
+If there is data queued for the socket, that data is returned by `read` instead of the error condition.
+* If `so_error` is nonzero when the process calls `write`, –1 is returned with `errno` set to the value of `so_error` and `so_error` is reset to 0.

 ### ICMPv6 Socket Option